 After Snowfall and Mass Transit DLCs’ release, it’s hard to ask for more in regards to public transportation options in your city.
 At the same time, the huge variety of options makes it complicated to decide which is to be used where.
-This guide is to help you with choosing the most suitable public transportation options in different parts of the city and provide you with some Cities Skylines public transport tips.
+This City Skylines public transport guide is to help you with choosing the most suitable public transportation options in different parts of the city and provide you with some Cities Skylines public transport tips.

 Let’s start with the basics.
 Your citizens go to work and back.
 When there are no public transport options, they will travel by car.
 When every citizen takes a car, a transport collapse occurs.
-To avoid that you need to make all of these people going by bus (it’s better to have 30 people on one bus then in 30 cars) or even metro which even doesn’t interrupt your road traffic.
+To avoid that you need to make all of these people going by bus (it’s better to have 30 people on one bus than in 30 cars) or even metro which even doesn’t interrupt your road traffic.

 Speed of travel matters in this game.
 When a citizen has a choice between a train line and a bus line for a long trip across the huge city, he or she will choose a train because it travels faster.

 Knowing these facts let’s proceed to the different kinds of transport

 The bus is the king of the early game.
 When your city is small, it’s enough to have Cities Skylines bus lines only.
 However, as your city grows and your traffic increases you will notice that buses aren’t always the answer.
 But anyway they will remain the base of your city transport at all times.

 Buses are cheap and easy to manage in this game.
 In the beginning, you just need to place a depot that spawns buses and start building lines that connect your residential areas with commercial zones, schools and universities, parks, and landmarks.